EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 ![Go's privacy rules diagram](https://res.cloudinary.com/dwrscezd2/image/upload/v1744692459/coffee-bytes/golang-encapsulation_brfvjo.png)

-Personally, I think this is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word *private*, yes, I know it sucks, but let's bear with it for now.
+Personally, I think this sucks, it is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word *private*, yes, I know it sucks, but let's bear with it for now.

 ``` go
 type MyData struct {